The Most Powerful Gift an Aunt Can Give (And It’s 100% Free)

 “When you visit, put away your phone and distractions.
 Your full attention makes a bigger impact than you realize.”

-Direct Answer: Being fully present means engaging your senses and focusing completely on the baby in front of you.
+Being fully present means engaging your senses and focusing completely on the baby in front of you.
 It is about the quality of your focus, not the quantity of your time.
+You do not need to plan a complicated activity to be present; you just need to be intentional.

-- Silence Your Phone: The simplest step is to put your phone on silent.
+1. Silence Your Phone: The simplest step is to put your phone on silent.
 An even better step is to leave it in your bag or in another room.
 This removes the temptation to glance at it.

-Direct Answer: The goal is not to be perfect.
+The goal is not to be perfect.
 The goal is to create a new, intentional routine around your visits where being present is the natural first step.

+Try creating a simple “arrival ritual.”
+When you first walk in the door, make it a habit to put your phone on silent and place it in your bag.
 You could also designate “floor time” as “phone-free time.”
 When you are down on the blanket playing, make that a sacred space for connection.
-By linking the habit of being present to an activity instead of a clock, it will start to feel more natural and less like a chore you have to get through.
+By linking the habit of being present to an activity instead of a clock, it starts to feel natural.

 Frequently Asked Questions